 Two percent of patients treated concurrently with Enbrel and anakinra developed neutropenia (ANC < 1 x 109/L).
 While neutropenic, one patient developed cellulitis that resolved with antibiotic therapy.

-Use of TNF-blocking agents has been associated with reactivation of hepatitis B virus (HBV), including very rare cases ( < 0.01%) with Enbrel, in patients who are chronic carriers of this virus.
-In some instances, HBV reactivation occurring in conjunction with TNF-blocker therapy has been fatal.
-The majority of these reports have occurred in patients concomitantly receiving other medications that suppress the immune system, which may also contribute to HBV reactivation.
+Reactivation of hepatitis B in patients who were previously infected with the hepatitis B virus (HBV) and had received concomitant TNF-blocking agents, including very rare cases ( < 0.01%) with Enbrel, has been reported.
+In some instances, hepatitis B reactivation occurring in conjunction with TNF-blocker therapy has been fatal.
+The majority of these reports have occurred in patients concomitantly receiving other medications that suppress the immune system, which may also contribute to hepatitis B reactivation.
 Patients at risk for HBV infection should be evaluated for prior evidence of HBV infection before initiating TNF-blocker therapy.
-Prescribers should exercise caution in prescribing TNF blockers for patients identified as carriers of HBV.
+Prescribers should exercise caution in prescribing TNF blockers in patients previously infected with HBV.
 Adequate data are not available on the safety or efficacy of treating patients who are carriers of HBV with anti-viral therapy in conjunction with TNF-blocker therapy to prevent HBV reactivation.
-Patients who are carriers of HBV and require treatment with Enbrel should be closely monitored for clinical and laboratory signs of active HBV infection throughout therapy and for several months following termination of therapy.
+Patients previously infected with HBV and require treatment with Enbrel should be closely monitored for clinical and laboratory signs of active HBV infection throughout therapy and for several months following termination of therapy.
 In patients who develop HBV reactivation, consideration should be given to stopping Enbrel and initiating anti-viral therapy with appropriate supportive treatment.
 The safety of resuming Enbrel therapy after HBV reactivation is controlled is not known.
 Therefore, prescribers should weigh the risks and benefits when considering resumption of therapy in this situation.

 Allergic reactions associated with administration of Enbrel during clinical trials have been reported in < 2% of patients.
 If an anaphylactic reaction or other serious allergic reaction occurs, administration of Enbrel should be discontinued immediately and appropriate therapy initiated.